The nightclub where River Phoenix died

-This is the location where Hollywood actor River Phoenix died from a drug overdose.
+This is the club where Hollywood actor River Phoenix died from a drug overdose.

-It is called the Viper Nightclub, and it is situated at 8852 Sunset Boulevard in the West Hollywood neighborhood of Los Angeles, California.
+It is called the Viper Room, and it is located at 8852 Sunset Boulevard in West Hollywood, California.

-On the night of October 30th, 1993, Phoenix attended the nightclub with his girlfriend, Samantha Mathis, his brother Joaquin, and his sister Rain.
+On the night of October 30th, 1993, Phoenix attended the club with his girlfriend, Samantha Mathis, his brother, Joaquin, and his sister, Rain.

-The club, which was partially owned by his friend and fellow actor, Johnny Depp, was a popular spot for young celebrities who wanted to kick back and enjoy themselves without having to worry about the paparazzi.
+Phoenix's friend and fellow actor, Johnny Depp, co-owned the Viper Room.
+At the time, it was a popular spot for young celebrities who wanted to kick back and enjoy themselves without having to worry about the paparazzi.

-In the months leading up to his death, Phoenix had remained sober by focusing on his latest movie, Dark Blood, which was being filmed in Utah.
+Phoenix had struggled with substance abuse issues since the late 1980s.
+However, in the months leading up to his death, he had stayed sober by focusing his energy on his latest movie, Dark Blood, which was being filmed in Utah.

-Although his girlfriend stated that she didn't see him taking any drugs at the Viper Nightclub, she did notice that something wasn't right.
+Although his girlfriend said that she didn't see him taking any drugs at the club that night, she did notice that something was off about him.

-Mathis was aware that he seemed high.
-However, her suspicions were somewhat dampened by the fact that she had very little experience with that kind of lifestyle.
+Mathis believed that he may have been high.
+However, she had very little experience with that kind of lifestyle.
+Consequently, she chose not to say anything.

 Unbeknownst to Mathis, her boyfriend had taken a large quantity of heroin and cocaine, as well as a number of other substances.

 Shortly afterwards, Phoenix got into an altercation with another man.
-When a bouncer noticed the fracas, he separated the two men and escorted them out of the side door of the nightclub.
+When a bouncer noticed the incident, he separated the two men and escorted them out of the side door of the nightclub.

-After seeing her boyfriend being kicked out, Mathis went outside to see what was going on.
-At that point, Phoenix fell to the ground and started convulsing.
+After seeing her boyfriend being thrown out, Mathis went outside to find out what had happened.
+While they were standing on the sidewalk, Phoenix suddenly collapsed on the ground and started convulsing.

-Because the side door had been shut behind them, she had to rush around to the main entrance and reenter the club from the front.
+Because the bouncer had shut the side door, Mathis had to run around to the main entrance and reenter the club from the front.

 Once inside, she pushed her way through the crowds of the Viper Room and located Phoenix's brother, Joaquin.